chikuang/SLSEdesign/README.md

 ## TODO

-- [x] Add doi in the DESCRIPTION file
-- [x] Add files in inst/doc/ folder
-- [x] Add examples to all the exported functions to fulfill the requirement of CRAN
-- [x] Add information matrices in the examples within the calc_directional_derivatives functions
 - [x] Upload the package to CRAN
-- [x] Update description
 - [x] Generate README.md file using RMarkdown
 - [ ] Python and Julia version of the package, which are expected to be faster than in R